ramkrivas/ramkrivas/README.md

  Hi, I’m Ramkumar Krishnan

-💻 A Software Engineer from India

-🏆 Currently working for Siemens Healthineers in Bangalore ⛵ 🚲 as Software Architect / Senior Programmer 🖥️

-❤️ I love building web apps 🌐 with JavaScript and building around topics of DevSecOps

 👉 You can visit my [portfolio](https://zerogbram.com/) to know more about me

 👇 Here is a list of tech stacks I work with

 - React JS
+- Angular
+- Node.js
+- .NET core
+- C#
+- Azure Cloud / GCP
+- docker
+- Kubernetes
 - HTML/CSS
 - JavaScript
 - TypeScript
-- Node.js
-- docker
-- Kubernetes
-- .NET core
-- Azure Cloud / GCP

 <!--
 **ramkrivas/ramkrivas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.